quangis/transforge/README.md

     >>> sqrt = Real ** Real
     >>> abs = Int ** Nat

-When we apply an input type to a function signature, we get its output type, or, if the type was inappropriate, an error:
+When we apply a function type to an input type, we get its output type, or, if the type was inappropriate, an error:

     >>> sqrt.apply(Int)
     Real